Rastafari: Music

 Rastafari music developed at reasoning sessions, where drumming, chanting, and dancing are all present.
 Rasta music is performed to praise and commune with Jah, and to reaffirm the rejection of Babylon.
 Rastas believe that their music has healing properties, with the ability to cure colds, fevers, and headaches.
 Many of these songs are sung to the tune of older Christian hymns, but others are original Rasta creations.

 The bass-line of Rasta music is provided by the akete, a three-drum set, which is accompanied by percussion instruments like rattles and tambourines.
 A syncopated rhythm is then provided by the fundeh drum.
-In addition, a peta drum improvises over the rhythm.
+In addition, a batá drum improvises over the rhythm.
 The different components of the music are regarded as displaying different symbolism; the bassline symbolises blows against Babylon, while the lighter beats denote hope for the future.

 As Rastafari developed, popular music became its chief communicative medium.
 During the 1960s, ska was a popular musical style in Jamaica, and although its protests against social and political conditions were mild, it gave early expression to Rasta socio-political ideology.
 Particularly prominent in the connection between Rastafari and ska were the musicians Count Ossie and Don Drummond.
 Ossie was a drummer who believed that black people needed to develop their own style of music; he was heavily influenced by Burru, an Afro-Jamaican drumming style.
 Ossie subsequently popularised this new Rastafari ritual music by playing at various groundings and groundations around Jamaica, with songs like "Another Moses" and "Babylon Gone" reflecting Rasta influence.
 Rasta themes also appeared in Drummond's work, with songs such as "Reincarnation" and "Tribute to Marcus Garvey".

 1968 saw the development of reggae in Jamaica, a musical style typified by slower, heavier rhythms than ska and the increased use of Jamaican Patois.
 Like calypso, reggae was a medium for social commentary, although it demonstrated a wider use of radical political and Rasta themes than were previously present in Jamaican popular music.
 Reggae artists incorporated Rasta ritual rhythms, and also adopted Rasta chants, language, motifs, and social critiques.
 Songs like The Wailers' "African Herbsman" and Peter Tosh's "Legalize It" referenced cannabis use, while tracks like The Melodians' "Rivers of Babylon" and Junior Byles' "Beat Down Babylon" referenced Rasta beliefs in Babylon.
 Reggae gained widespread international popularity during the mid-1970s, coming to be viewed by black people in many different countries as music of the oppressed.
 Many Rastas grew critical of reggae, believing that it had commercialised their religion.
 Although reggae contains much Rastafari symbolism, and the two are widely associated, the connection is often exaggerated by non-Rastas.
 Most Rastas do not listen to reggae music, and reggae has also been utilised by other religious groups, such as Protestant Evangelicals.
 Out of reggae came dub music; dub artists often employ Rastafari terminology, even when not Rastas themselves.